Research Data Management and Sharing

 A well-written Data Management and Sharing Plan (DMSP) will help you win your award

-Data Management and Sharing Plans (DMSPs or DMPs) are easy to create, and most are only a couple of pages long and easy to write.
-Describe the data you will create or acquire; how you will manage, describe, analyze, and store those data; and your sharing and preservation mechanisms at the end of your project.
+Data Management and Sharing Plans (DMSPs or DMPs) are relatively easy to create, and most are only a couple of pages long, making them straightforward to write.
+Describe the data you will create or acquire; how you will manage, describe, analyze, and store that data; and your sharing and preservation mechanisms at the end of your project.

 As you prepare your proposal for submission, you should consider all the technology you may need to support your research.
 The ASU Library, in partnership with the Office of Research Data Management and other ASU units, can provide a single point of contact for research data support, including: